 - The Cell for IPR Promotion and Management (CIPAM) is designated as the National Focal Point for the TISC national network.

 - As the national focal point, CIPAM shall identify potential host institutions, assess their capacities, and support them in joining the TISC program.

 - CIPAM will also act as the main intermediary between WIPO and TISC host institutions and coordinate all the activities of the national TISC network.

-- Trade dress refers to features of the visual or sensual appearance of a product that may also include its packaging, shape, combination of colors which may be registered and protected from being used by competitors in relation to their business and services.
+- Trade dress refers to features of the visual or sensual appearance of a product that may also include its packaging, shape, a combination of colors that may be registered and protected from being used by competitors in relation to their business and services.

 - The characteristic includes their shape (3 dimensional), packaging, color, graphic design of the product.

 The objective of trade dress under Tribunal Reforms Ordinance 2021

 - Trade dress protection is intended to protect consumers from packaging or appearance of products that are designed to imitate other products; to prevent a consumer from buying one product under the belief that it is another.

 - For Ex.
 Apple Inc. recently secured the registration over the design of its flagship Apple Stores as a trade dress.

 Pooling of Patents

 - The pooling of patent resources is in line with the Doha Declaration on Public Health which is a part of the TRIPS agreement.